Easy and Inexpensive Fall Decor

 I love fall and fall decor comes a very close favorite to Christmas!
 But, I do try to keep my seasons/holidays in order.
 It's early November and I'm FINALLY sharing my fall decor!
 I feel like others are onto Christmas but for me, it's still fall!

-The reason my title says easy and inexpensive is that I tried to use as much from my garden as possible.
-I love the natural element in gardening and the fact that with a few snipps I can bring the outdoors in and contribute to inexpensive decor.
+The reason my title says easy and inexpensive fall decor is that I tried to use as much from my garden as possible.
+I love the natural element in gardening and the fact that with a few snips I can bring the outdoors in and contribute to inexpensive decor.

 Did you see my post about inexpensive and easy no-sew window buffalo plaid valances?